-Art and design is taught in mixed-age classes by the class teachers.
-They plan their lessons based on the long term plan and resources provided, but adapting the objectives to suit the stage of development for the pupils in their class based on the Frieth art and design progression documents.
+Class teachers plan their lessons based on the long-term plan and resources provided, but adapting the objectives to suit the stage of development for the pupils in their class based on the Frieth art and design progression documents.
 Art and design is taught in groups or as a whole class.
 Art and design lessons are generally timetabled on a weekly basis, although there may be times where the lessons are blocked to provide more time to develop a deeper breadth of learning.